VoirDiary/VoirDiary/_posts/2021-07-23-Plain-Language.md

 ---
 layout: post
-title: "Strength in Simplicity - a Case for Plain Language"
+title: "Strength in simplicity - A case for plain language"
 categories:
   - Op-Eds
   - Journaling